-The month of June holds excitement and anticipation for Breeo and the surrounding supporters as a group of 8 local cyclists begin a 3,000 mile journey across the US, competing in the RAAM (Race Across America) to raise awareness for ZOE International and their mission.
+The month of June 2021 held excitement and anticipation for Breeo and the surrounding supporters as a group of 8 local cyclists begin a 3,000 mile journey across the US, competing in the RAAM (Race Across America) to raise awareness for ZOE International and their mission.

 Race Across America has been challenging ultra cyclists for the past 38 years, inviting teams to compete to raise awareness, win a title, or be a part of the exciting event.
 Claimed to be the world’s toughest bicycle race, RAAM is not a stage race, it is the world’s longest time trial.
 The race is 30% longer than the Tour de France, taking competitors across 3,000 miles, 12 states, and over 170,000 vertical feet.